zeroluck/docs/sources/articles/social-login-google.md

 2. _gplus_deployment_type_ - Specify deployment mode.
 It's optional property.
 If this property isn't specified script tries to find user in local LDAP by 'subject_identifier' claim specified in id_token.
 If this property has 'map' value script allow to map 'subject_identifier' to local user account.
-If this property has 'enroll' value script should add new user to local LDAP with status 'acrtive'.
+If this property has 'enroll' value script should add new user to local LDAP with status 'active'.
 In order to map IDP attributes to local attributes it uses properties gplus_remote_attributes_list and gplus_local_attributes_list.
    Allowed values: map/enroll
    Example: enroll